pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 Another door smashed in.
 Footsteps up the stairs.
 We have seconds.

-Thorin throws a black blanket over Minos.
-Penny hisses, "NOT GOOD ENOUGH!"; she puts the egg and Minos on the toilet, pulls off the blanket and points at Arturo then the egg, "*invisible, now!*".
+Thorin throws a black blanket over Mynos.
+Penny hisses, "NOT GOOD ENOUGH!"; she puts the egg and Mynos on the toilet, pulls off the blanket and points at Arturo then the egg, "*invisible, now!*".
 OK, that done; Penny gets half way through saying, "Act casual" when Thorin's ward is triggered.

 * Penny WIS save 27
 * Arturo WIS save 17, falls asleep!
 Aaaand - the invisibility spell fails
 * Thorin WIS 35, has time to throw the blanket back over the egg.

 Lots of thudding sounds outside.
 People falling asleep...
 Nobody comes in...
 Throin shakes Arturo, but *now* what.
-Thorin wakes up Minos.
+Thorin wakes up Mynos.
 We need to get out of here without being seen.
 He goes invisible!
 But there is still an egg there.
 Thorin asks about it.
 He gets visible again; goes in, gets a blanket and pillow, then touches the egg and it turns into sand.
 THEN he vanishes again.
 Thorin spreads the sand around the room to try and make it look less obvious!
-And then Minos turns himself into, well, just some non-Mul kid.
+And then Mynos turns himself into, well, just some non-Mul kid.

 WIS saves all round - we all pass.
-Except Minos, who now turns into a Mul.
+Except Mynos, who now turns into a Mul.
 Blanket on the kid, Penny carries him, muttering obscenities as she does so.
-And she wakes up Minos.
+And she wakes up Mynos.
 "Can we *please* get out of range of this f*cking sp-..." - WIS saves all round.
-Thorin and Penny are fine, Arturo starts to fall, Minos is asleep again.
+Thorin and Penny are fine, Arturo starts to fall, Mynos is asleep again.

 Out the front door.
 There are people asleep on the pavements.
 "Vagabonds!" declares Thorin loudly.
 It's very sunny - Arturo thinks they'll be fine, albeit very hot, in 10 minutes of sleep.